| Title: | Multi-Reader Multi-Case Analysis of Binary Diagnostic Tests |

 No return value, called for side effects.

-is the function that calculates overall sensitivity and specificity, modality-specific sensitivity and specificity, and modality- and reader-specific sensitivity and specificity.
+SensSpec() is a function for calculating overall sensitivity and specificity, modality-specific sensitivity and specificity, and reader-specific sensitivity and specificity within each modality.

 data |